NyaomiDEV/AMDFriend/README.md

 Only use this if you know what you're doing.
 Also, this is incomplete software.

+### From the Releases section

+Just grab the latest binary from the Releases section, mark it as executable, clear XAttrs as I cannot sign it, and use it.
+You can put it in your PATH (usually `/usr/local/bin`) if you want, for easy access.

 ### As a Node module installed globally on the system

 You will need: